Amarisoft

 MME Open5GS Test 1 Run 03

-If the connection is successfully completed, you should see UE is registered and assigned with IP as shown below.
+If the connection procedure is successfully completed, the UE will be registered to the network and assigned an IP address.

 MME Open5GS Test 2 Run 04

-You can confirm on the UE connection with 't' command and 'ue' command in callbox as shown below
+You can further confirm the UE connection status from the Callbox using the 't' command and the 'ue' command.

 MME Open5GS Test 1 Run 05